-Increasingly stringent regulations around the world (like the European Union’s General Data Protection Regulation and Canada’s Consumer Privacy Protection Act) and shifting market expectations are making it harder to unlock value out of data.
+Increasingly stringent regulations around the world (like the European Union’s General Data Protection Regulation, Bill 64 and the expected reintroduction of Canada’s Consumer Privacy Protection Act) and shifting market expectations are making it harder to unlock value out of data.
 And some organizations are losing touch with how their customers truly feel about data protection.
-According to the PwC US In data we trust report, 55% of business leaders say consumers have more trust in how companies proactively protect their data now than they did two years ago—but only 21% of consumers actually report increased trust.
+Nowhere is this clearer than when we look at the value of data.
+But we’re seeing a trust divide when it comes to the use of data: 74% of Canadians believe they have less protection of their personal information than they did ten years ago.

 Using data to unlock the full value of data responsibly, while also focusing on its secure and ethical use, must be a priority.
-The answer to this challenge is a data trust strategy: one that simultaneously maximizes data’s ability to create value and minimizes its capacity to destroy it.
-Organizations that want to manage, govern and unlock data value securely and ethically must treat it as a strategic asset.
+The answer to this challenge is a good foundation in what we call data trust: making sure you’re using data responsibly, securely, accurately and ethically so you can rely on it for business decisions.

 Creating and fulfilling this strategy will take a new approach: a team with cross-functional expertise in finance, lines of business, data science, ethical data use, security and privacy.
 And they must do it all while being innovative, finding new opportunities, delivering value and staying competitive.